qcenturion/arion_agents/docs/rag_quickstart.md

 ## Reset / Cleanup

 - Stop the API (CTRL+C) and Postgres (`make db-down`) when done.
-- Stop the RAG service container (`docker stop rag-service`).
+- Stop the RAG service process when done.
-- Re-run `tools/rag_index.py` anytime the service restarts or the corpus changes.
+- Re-run `tools/rag_index.py` only when the corpus changes or you wipe `data/qdrant`.

 See `docs/workstreams/RAG_hybrid_search.md` for longer-term design notes and future work.